Common Weakness Enumeration: CWE compatibility

 Common Weakness Enumeration (CWE) Compatibility program allows a service or a product to be reviewed and registered as officially "CWE-Compatible" and "CWE-Effective".
 The program assists organizations in selecting the right software tools and learning about possible weaknesses and their possible impact.

 In order to obtain CWE Compatible status a product or a service must meet 4 out of 6 requirements, shown below:

 There are 56 organizations as of September 2019 that develop and maintain products and services that achieved CWE Compatible status.

 Research, critiques, and new developments

 Some researchers think that ambiguities in CWE can be avoided or reduced.

+As of 4/16/2024, the CWE Compatibility Program has been discontinued.